Kassym-Jomart Tokayev: Healthcare

 Tokayev supported a health insurance mandate in Kazakhstan as a way to improve the quality and accessibility of medical services as well as maintained funding for free medical care and the development of healthcare system.

 On 7 July 2020, Tokayev signed the new code "On public health and healthcare system" and law "On amendments and additions to certain legislative acts on healthcare issues" into place, which strengthened legal protection for medical personnel, introduced a differentiated approach to medical errors, and redefined a citizen's rights regarding vaccination.
 The code also restricted the consumption of e-cigarettes and introduced a ban on the import, production and distribution of snus and other non-smoking tobacco products, as well as introduced administrative responsibility for the sale of tobacco products to persons under the age of 21.

 Infrastructure

-Tokayev pledged for the government to continue in investing for the development of infrastructure so that Kazakh citizens would have an access for clean drinking water, natural gas and public transport and continue in monitoring the implementation of the Nurly Zhol programme, of which was enacted by Nazarbayev.
-He called for the officials along with the Parliament and Accounts Committee to ensure the efficient use of budget funds.
+Tokayev pledged that the government would continue to invest in the development of infrastructure so that Kazakh citizens would have access to clean drinking water, natural gas, and public transport, and to monitor the implementation of the Nurly Zhol programme, which was enacted by Nazarbayev.
+He called on officials, along with the Parliament and the Accounts Committee, to ensure the efficient use of budget funds.

-During a visit to Almaty in May 2020, Tokayev was presented with plans for the reconstruction of the Almaty International Airport which included a new terminal, from there he expressed his desire that the Almaty Airport would become largest aviation hub in Central Asia.
+During a visit to Almaty in May 2020, Tokayev was presented with plans for the reconstruction of Almaty International Airport, which included a new terminal.
+He subsequently expressed his desire for Almaty Airport to become the largest aviation hub in Central Asia.